Bruce Welch: The Shadows

 He was the musical consultant for the West End musical Buddy – The Buddy Holly Story.

 After the Shadows disbanded in 1990, with Marvin deciding to tour with his own band, Welch's plans for his own tours did not fully materialise until 1998, when he formed Bruce Welch's Shadows (originally called 'Bruce Welch's Moonlight Shadows' – a name that was dropped after 1998).
 The group featured former Shadows bassist Alan Jones and keyboardist Cliff Hall, with Bob Watkins on drums.
 Phil Kelly and Barry Gibson (owner of Burns Guitars) shared lead guitar duties until Gibson's departure in 2000.
 Daniel Martin and Justin Daish replaced Kelly for the 2012 Shadowmania.

 Shadowmania

 In 1998, he produced Shadowmania, a one-day show comprising various Shadows tribute bands, with his own band topping the bill.
 Owing to the event's success, he presented it annually until 2012, missing only 2004 and 2009 due to tours with the reformed Shadows.

 At Shadowmania 2011 he included a 'Tribute to Jet Harris', his former band member who had died from cancer in March of that year.
-At Shadowmania 2012, Phil Kelly could not appear because of illness and was replaced by session guitarist-songwriter Daniel Martin, and Justin Daish, leader of The Shadowers (Jet Harris' final backing band).
+At Shadowmania 2012, Phil Kelly could not appear because of illness and was replaced by session guitarist-songwriter Daniel Martin.

 Honours

-He was appointed OBE (Officer of the Order of the British Empire) in the 2004 Birthday Honours list for services to music.
+Welch was appointed OBE (Officer of the Order of the British Empire) in the 2004 Birthday Honours list for services to music.